Orders are available for pick-up at Restaurant Nicholas at 160 Route 35 South Red Bank, NJ 07701 during the following times:

 In the excellent 2016 vintage in Napa, winemaker Kian Tavakoli (Opus One, Clos du Val) had little work to do.
 With ideal weather conditions throughout harvest, clusters came in dark and juicy from both the Coombsville and Rutherford Vineyards where this delicious Napa Valley Cab was crafted from.
 Deep ruby to the rim with excellent concentration, notes of Bing cherries, raspberry pie and hints of vanilla.
 On the palate, big wonderfully jammy fruit with young but impressive tannins and great length.
 The finish leaves notes of black cherry, and baked blueberry pie.
 This is a steal for the price.

-The Gravelly Loam cuveé comes from two well-placed sources on the eastern valley floor that has the porous, gravelly soil that is home to some of the greatest Cabs in Napa.
+The Gravelly Loam cuveé comes from two well-placed sources on the in East Napa Valley with wonderfully porous, gravelly soil — home to some of the greatest Cabs in Napa.
 Roots dig deep in the poor soil, drawing mineral groundwater for fresh, vibrant grapes.
 The vineyards’ position on the valley floor guarantees excellent sun exposure providing for superb concentration.
 The result is knocked-out Cabernet, loaded with juicy black fruit and a finish that lasts a minute.
+Don’t be afraid to lose a few of these bottles in the cellar.
+It’s built to last.
+The price is crazy, get it while it’s here!

 If you’re a fan hedonistic Howell Mountain Cabernet, then this should be missed.
 Packed with immense fruit, this is a Napa Valley powerhouse.
 Ruby-garnet in color this bold wine presents bright cherry flavors with nuanced undertones of chocolate and clove.
 Beautiful tannins prop up a sophisticated and persistent finish that just goes on for days.